Skip to content

 use_description: bool = False

-metric_type: str = "IP" # Inner Product
+metric_type: str = None # Will be set dynamically

 def prepare_collections(self, cfg: dict, modality: str) -> dict: